10 — Abrogating and Abrogated Speech

 Abrogation can modify the text itself

 Finally, al‑Juwaynī allows interpreters not only to modify the legal impact of a text, but also, in a sense, to modify the text itself.
 That is the upshot of his statement that “a text can be abrogated while the legal value it indicates remains.”
 This is a surprising statement, since according to his definition abrogation always involves a change of legal value.
-That is the kind of abrogation in which “a legal value is abrogated while the text remains”—in other words, the legal value indicated by one text supersedes the legal value indicated by another, even though both texts are still part of the canon of revelation.
-That is the kind of abrogation we have been talking about so far.
-But here al‑Juwaynī points to another kind of abrogation, in which the abrogated text is no longer part of the canon of revelation.
+In the kind of abrogation we have been talking about so far, “a legal value is abrogated while the text remains”—in other words, the legal value indicated by one text supersedes the legal value indicated by another, even though both texts are still part of the canon of revelation.
+But now al‑Juwaynī points to another kind of abrogation, in which the abrogated text is no longer part of the canon of revelation.

 The classic example of this is the penalty of stoning for adultery: some scholars claimed that at one time the Qurʾān did in fact contain a verse about stoning, and that this verse (rather than the ḥadīth about stoning) was actually responsible for abrogating the earlier penalties of imprisonment and flogging, but that the verse disappeared from the Qurʾān, and was no longer recited.
 Other such instances are claimed; one scholar has even calculated that if one adds up all the material that was reportedly dropped from the Qurʾān, it amounts to nearly one tenth of the existing text!
 According to one old story, some of this material was lost when some paper on which Qurʾānic verses had been written down was eaten by a goat; but in general this loss of material is regarded not as an accident but as a deliberate kind of abrogation on God’s part, in which the verse but not the legal value is abrogated (or, as some copies of al‑Juwaynī’s text add, the verse and the legal value can be abrogated together).